 The IOI Regional Programmes offer a targeted regional approach to global ocean governance with each regional programme addressing the respective regional seas perspectives, issues and mechanisms.
 They emphasize the benefits of harmonizing ocean policies and promoting a shared, integrated and common approach to ocean management.
 The courses contribute to building a sustainable core of experts in the region.

 The IOI provides Tailor-Made Programmes on specific topics at the request of partners.
 The IOI benefits from an international network of faculty with expertise in key areas pertaining to ocean matters.
 Requests for specific thematic courses or seminars on ocean topics or specific regions or seas can be accommodated with course syllabi and dedicated faculty lists drawn up specifically to fulfil the needs of the requesting organisation.

 Target audiences of IOI training programmes are mid-career practitioners in ocean governance, as well as scientists, policy makers, educators and decision makers.
 Selected candidates should be in a position to be able to successfully transmit and apply the acquired acknowledge on return to their institutions, serving as educators and ocean advocates in their homeland.

-For more information, kindly contact Ms. Antonella Vassallo, Managing Director of IOI on ioihq(at)ioihq.org.mt.
+For more information, kindly contact Ms Antonella Vassallo, Managing Director of IOI HQ on firstname.lastname@example.org.